Senate GOP pans Trump call to terminate Constitution

 Nevertheless, Senate GOP members had an array of responses to Trump’s suggestion but in typical fashion, avoided criticizing the former president himself.

-“I don’t know why anybody would say something like that, certainly not an ex-president,” said Sen. John Cornyn (R-Texas).
+“I don’t know why anybody would say something like that, certainly not an ex-president,” said Sen. John Cornyn of Texas.
 “I think that’s irresponsible.”

-Sen. Ted Cruz (R-Texas), a self-proclaimed supporter of the nation’s formative document, told reporters that the Constitution “is enduring and it will be for millennia to come.”
+Sen. Ted Cruz of Texas, a self-proclaimed supporter of the nation’s formative document, told reporters that the Constitution “is enduring and it will be for millennia to come.”
 He declined to respond when asked if the 45th president was wrong.

-At one point, a reporter asked Sen. Cynthia Lummis (R-Wyo.) about the ex-president’s remarks.
+At one point, a reporter asked Sen. Cynthia Lummis of Wyoming about the ex-president’s remarks.
 After saying that she hadn’t seen them, she asked incredulously, “Which election?” and audibly laughed after being told Trump was talking about the 2020 contest.

 Trump is the lone entrant so far in the 2024 race for the Republican nomination.
 That has not stopped other potential entrants in the primary battle from criticizing his latest round of remarks.